Sora2455/MathMlNow/README.md

 }).then((result) => console.log("Integral of the secant function:\n" + result));
 ```

-If you wish to support browsers that do not support SVG graphics (about [2.5% of the world](https://caniuse.com/#feat=svg-html5) at the time of writing), you need to add this to your website's CSS:
+If you wish to support browsers that do not support SVG graphics (about [2.5% of the world](https://caniuse.com/#feat=svg-html5) at the time of writing), you need to pass the location to your website's image folder to the imageFolder config option.
+In addition, add the following to your website's CSS:

 ```CSS
 .mmln-f {